 Eye Consultants of Pennsylvania can help children and adults with all kinds of visual development disorders and adult visual problems.

-If you think you or your child may benefit from vision, or orthoptic, therapy, get in touch today with us today for the highest level of eye care and services.
+If you think your or your child may benefit from vision, or orthoptic, therapy, get in touch today with us today for the highest level of eye care and services.
 We are the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
 For an appointment, call toll-free 1-800-762-7132.